StarmanMartin/SimpleDomControl/docs/sdc_controller.rst

 SDC controller
 ==============

-A controller has two parts a client and a server.
-This is preceded by a short chapter on generating a controller.
+One of the nice features of SDC is that you can use server rendering methods in combination with agile clients.
+To have the best of both worlds, SDC uses self-contained controller instances.
+Such a controller consists of two parts, a client and a server.
+It is preceded by a short chapter on how to create a controller.
-This is followed by a paragraph on how the server code is to be understood.
-This is followed by a short overview of the client code (HTML, SCSS, JavaScript)
+This is followed by a paragraph on how to understand the server code is to be understood.
+This is followed by a brief overview of the client code (HTML, SCSS, JavaScript)

 .. _new-controller-controller: